Fluid in and on the Lungs: Low Blood Flow and Low O2

 An additional factor in transport of ions is electrical voltage, which plays a large role in the transport of ions.
 The human body has a certain electrical voltage.
 According to the laws of physics, electrical potential has a tendency to accumulate on outer and inner surfaces of the human body.
 Measurements show that a very-large-electrical voltage can be present on lung surfaces when a person is ungrounded (electrically insulated from Earth).
 When one gets an electrical jolt (or shock) while touching metal objects, the corresponding voltage is about 2,000-5,000 volts of a positive charge (deficiency of electrons).
 A grounded person has only a minor negative charge, which is less than 1 volt (the same as Earth's potential).
 Such huge-positive-electrical charges of ungrounded people (accumulated on lung surfaces as well) can have a large impact on electrogenic transport of ions (which is one the important transport mechanisms across alveolar epithelial cells).

 Warning.
-Contact your health care provider before using any breathing exercises if you have fluid in lungs.
+Contact your health care provider before using any breathing exercises if you have fluid in or on the lungs.

-Many Russian people managed to get rid of their recurrent problems with liquid in lungs and on lungs due to 2 medical techniques that are popular among over 600 Russian medical doctors.
+Hudreds of Russian patients managed to get rid of their recurrent problems with liquid in lungs and on lungs due to 2 medical techniques that are popular among over 600 Russian medical doctors.
 These doctors teach the Buteyko-breathing method and breathing exercises with the Frolov device.
 However, these patients reported that they used these breathing methods after thoracentesis (a medical procedure to remove fluid from the space between the lungs and the chest wall).

 Suggestion.
 If you are going to have thoracentesis, you need to insist that this surgery is done with grounding, which is currently a must for all major surgeries.
 Electrical grounding of the human body eliminates post-surgery inflammation and bruising associated with tissue injuries caused by lack of grounding.